The First Attempt

 Preparing for Hanoi and the first few days.

 place to place, which small hotels to use and which to avoid as well as

 advice on dealing with the socialist bureaucratic administration.
-They also contained some very
+They also

-cautious flyer (always avoiding Garuda and Aeroflot), I expressed an interest but
+extremely cautious flyer (always avoiding Garuda and Aeroflot), I expressed

 My Visa was issued in Hanoi